 The towns are to highly unfinished and so are the roads, even in the state capital of Porto Velho.
 Poor stuff, and rather poor people.
 In this town there a number of stores (two thirds of all stores) that trades gold.
 The gold rush in the area has also influenced the general price level, amongst others in our hotel.”

 This text shows the need to do “something” to simultaneously preserve and develop the vast Amazon region.
-“Civilisation” was at that time pressing the jungle back and the developments over the last twenty years have shown an accelerating process in that respect.
+“Civilisation” was at that time pressing the jungle back and the developments over the next decades have shown an accelerating process in that respect.
 From these two towns in the southern part of the Amazon region we moved north to Manaus, and on a tour into the jungle.
-That story will be told later on.